microsoft/finops-toolkit/docs/_resources/errors.md

 <sup>Severity: Critical</sup>

-**Error type**: The property 'requireInfrastructureEncryption' was specified in the input, but it cannot be updated as it is read-only.
+This error typically occurs when updating a FinOps hub deployment with a different storage account configuration than was originally used during creation.
+While most properties can be changed, there are a few properties that can only be set once when the storage account is created and cannot change.
+The one known case of this for FinOps hubs is the "requireInfrastructureEncryption" property.
+If was enabled or disabled during the first FinOps hub deployment, then it cannot be changed.
+You will see the following error when this happens:

-The storage account cannot enable the infrastructure encryption property post-deployment.
+> The property 'requireInfrastructureEncryption' was specified in the input, but it cannot be updated as it is read-only.

 **Mitigation**: Ensure that your storage account requires infrastructure encryption.
 If it does, delete the existing storage account and redeploy a new template with the infrastructure encryption property enabled.